as-pect/as-pect/README.md

 ## Documentation

-To view the documentation, it's located [here](https://tenner-joshua.gitbook.io/as-pect/) on the gitbook.
+The [documentation is located at gitbook](https://as-pect.gitbook.io/as-pect/).
 If there are any issues with the docs, please feel free to file an issue!

 ## Contributors